- Home

 Shelf Life

-Properly stored kerosene may be stored up to 5 years.
-Some recommend that it be rotates at 6 months after which time it has a chance of breaking down.
+Properly stored kerosene may be stored up to 5 years with added stabilizers.
+Otherwise, rotate at 6 months after which time it has a chance of breaking down.